Architectural Technology (BSc Honours) (Level 8)

 The Architectural Technologist is involved with the technical issues of the architectural design process and plays the role of a technical designer.
 S/he is a team player who provides an expertise in technical design principles and knowledge in the development of the built environment.
 S/he is an organiser and coordinator of the diverse disciplines involved in the design and construction process.

 About the Course

-This is a studio-led course involving working drawings and other construction related projects, with a range of lectures and site visits designed to contribute to the student’s comprehension and to the development of project work.
+This is a studio-led course where students develop general drawings and details and other construction related projects, with a range of lectures and site visits designed to contribute to the student’s comprehension and to the development of project work.

 Students in Year 4 of the programme have the opportunity to pursue specific areas of research critical to the built environment and architectural practice.
 Students identify individual areas of interest in the architectural process and conduct intensive research leading to expertise.